 Friday 17.
-It froze during the night, and the air was sharp in the morning, when we continued our course West-North-West three miles and an half, South-West by South two miles and an half, South-West by West one mile and an half, West three quarters of a mile, West-South-West one mile and a quarter, and South-West by South one mile and an half.
-At two in the afternoon the rocky mountains appeared in sight, with their summits covered with snow, bearing South-West by South: they formed a very agreeable object to every person in the canoe, as we attained the view of them much sooner than we expected.
-A small river was seen on our right, and we continued our progress South-West by South six miles, when we landed at seven, which was our usual hour of encampment.
+It froze during the night, and the air was sharp in the morning, when we continued our course west-north-west three miles and an half, south-west by south two miles and an half, south-west by west one mile and an half, west three quarters of a mile, west-south-west one mile and a quarter, and south-west by south one mile and an half.
+At two in the afternoon the rocky mountains appeared in sight, with their summits covered with snow, bearing south-west by south: they formed a very agreeable object to every person in the canoe, as we attained the view ver was seen on our right, and we continued our progress south-west by south six miles, when we landed at seven, which was our usual hour of encampment.